Christ in 1 Kings

 Christ Connection - The Eternal Lamp

 Notice where God ran the royal line: straight through the wreckage.
 Abijam fails and still holds the lamp.
 Asa reforms and holds it.
-The throne keeps burning not because the kings are bright but because the LORD swore it would.
+The throne keeps burning because the LORD swore it would.
 And the chapter’s finest phrase, the one reserved for Asa - a heart perfect with the Lord - turns out to be a description nobody on these pages actually fits.
-The high places stand; the gold goes to Syria; even Asa is whole in loyalty but never flaw…
+The high places stand; the gold goes to Syria; even Asa is whole in loyalty but never flawless.
+The verdict outruns the man.
+It…

 First Kings 16 reads like a chronicle of futility - four kings, three murders, a seven-day reign, a palace burned down over its own king’s head - and underneath the carnage one thing alone holds steady: the word of the LORD.
 The chapter is framed by that word.
 It opens with the word of the LORD… to Jehu the son of Hanani against Baasha (v.
 1), declaring that Baasha’s house will fall as Jeroboam’s did; and it closes with Hiel of Bethel rebuilding Jericho at the cost…